 In 1970, he was awarded the Nobel Peace Prize.
 Borlaug’s selection was the first to recognize that peace was not possible if people were starving and if their environment was not sustainable.
 He is credited with saving over 1 billion lives.
 Let that sink in for a moment.
 1 billion lives.
 At the Nobel ceremony, he was recognized as the “indomitable man who fought rust and red tape…[and] who more than any other single man of our age, has provided bread for the hungry world.”
 He has received similar recognitions from many countries, including the US.
 Medal of Freedom, our country’s highest civilian award.

 Norman Borlaug never forgot that the base of this success was pragmatism—putting science to work to improve people’s lives (he had no interest in pursuing “academic butterflies”).
 And he never stopped working directly to help people.
-When the announcement of his Nobel Prize was announced, he was deep in a wheat field in rural Mexico.
+When his Nobel Prize was announced, he was deep in a wheat field in rural Mexico.
 His wife drove an hour to find him and bring him back to take calls from reporters.
 Sorry, he said, he and his crew were in the middle of recording data, and he went back to work.
 Eventually, the reporters found him—still at work in the field.

 “To this day, I enjoy nature, the luxury of undisturbed wilderness, forests, mountains, lakes, rivers and deserts and their wildlife.
 But I also know that the greatest danger to their perpetuity is the pressure of human population.”